 - Follow up with your dentist in case of persistent problems.

-For wisdom tooth removal guidance, you may book an appointment at our Glendale dental office on 818-578-2334 and visit us for a consultation.
+For wisdom tooth removal guidance, you may book an appointment at our Glendale dental office at 818-578-2334 and visit us for a consultation.
 We will be able to advise the best option in your case.